MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Methodology

-MultiPUFFIN is designed as a \textit{multimodal foundation model} that jointly processes three fundamentally different structural data modalities (text, graph, and spatial structure) through modality-specific encoders, supplemented by two auxiliary encoders for experimental conditions and molecular descriptors, before fusing all representations into a shared molecular embedding.
+MultiPUFFIN is designed as a \textit{multimodal foundation model for thermophysical property prediction}. ``Foundation model'' is used in the now-standard sense established in vision--language and chemistry pretraining literature: a single model whose backbone is first pretrained on a large unlabeled molecular corpus through self-supervised objectives that do not require property labels, and whose representations are then fine tuned for downstream property regression through a small set of supervised signals.
+In MultiPUFFIN the backbone is multimodal: it jointly processes three fundamentally different structural data modalities (text, graph, and spatial structure) through modality-specific encoders, supplemented by two auxiliary encoders for experimental conditions and molecular descriptors, before fusing all representations into a shared molecular embedding.
 This design mirrors the broader paradigm of multimodal foundation models in machine learning (e.g., CLIP for vision--language, Gato for vision--language--action), where the central premise is that jointly learning from complementary data modalities produces richer representations than any single modality alone.
 In the molecular context, the three structural modalities correspond to: (i)~the \textit{text modality}, where a SMILES string is processed by a Transformer encoder as a chemical language sequence, capturing long-range syntactic dependencies and implicit chemical grammar; (ii)~the \textit{graph modality}, where the 2D molecular graph is processed by a GCN encoder through message-passing operations, capturing topological connectivity, ring systems, and local functional group patterns; and (iii)~the \textit{spatial modality}, where a 3D conformer is processed by a SchNet encoder through continuous-filter convolutions on interatomic distances, capturing through-space geometry, molecular shape, and steric effects.
 In addition, two auxiliary encoders process non-structural information: an \textit{experimental encoder} that embeds thermodynamic conditions (temperature, pressure) into the representation space, and a \textit{descriptor encoder} that incorporates precomputed molecular descriptors (molecular weight, topological polar surface area, hydrogen bond donors/acceptors, and other constitutional features).